Repository Planning Graph (RPG) Method

 When to Use RPG

-Use the RPG template (example_prd_rpg.txt) for:
+Use the RPG template (example_prd_rpg.md) for:

-• Complex multi-module systems with intricate dependencies
+- Complex multi-module systems with intricate dependencies

-• Large-scale codebases being built from scratch
+- Large-scale codebases being built from scratch

-• Projects requiring explicit architecture and clear module boundaries
+- Projects requiring explicit architecture and clear module boundaries

-• Teams needing dependency visibility for parallel development
+- Teams needing dependency visibility for parallel development

 Core Principles